Abdulah-Fawaz/Benchmarking-Surface-DL/README.md

 Results will be automatically saved in the appropriate results folder.

-# UGSCNN / Segemntation Experiments
+# UGSCNN / Segemntation Experiments - Setting Experiment Parameters

 To run a segmentation or UGSCNN regression experiment, go to the relevant folder within the Segmentation_UGSCNN directory.
 The appropriate experimental parameters must be changed manually.